liulab-dfci/TRUST4/README.md

 			-o STRING: prefix of output files. (default: inferred from file prefix) --od STRING: the directory for output files. (default: ./) -t INT: number of threads (default: 1)
-			--barcode STRING: if -b, bam field for barcode; if -1 -2/-u, file containing barcodes (defaul: not used) --barcodeRange INT INT CHAR: start, end(-1 for lenght-1), strand in a barcode is the true barcode (default: 0 -1 +) --barcodeWhitelist STRING: path to the barcode whitelist (default: not used)
+			-k INT: the starting k-mer size for indexing contigs (default: 9) --barcode STRING: if -b, bam field for barcode; if -1 -2/-u, file containing barcodes (defaul: not used) --barcodeRange INT INT CHAR: start, end(-1 for lenght-1), strand in a barcode is the true barcode (default: 0 -1 +) --barcodeWhitelist STRING: path to the barcode whitelist (default: not used)